TimMangan/MSIX-PackageSupportFramework/README.md

 The metadata file schema is provided [here](MetadataSchema.xsd).

 ## Data/Telemetry
-The Package Support Framework includes telemetry that collects usage data and sends it to Microsoft to help improve our products and services.
+The Package Support Framework includes telemetry that collects usage data and sends it to Microsoft to help improve their products and services.
 Read Microsoft's [privacy statement to learn more](https://privacy.microsoft.com/en-US/privacystatement).
 However, data will be collected only when both of the following conditions are met:

 * The Package Support Framework binaries are used from the [NuGet package](https://www.nuget.org/packages/Microsoft.PackageSupportFramework) on a Windows 10 computer.
 * The user has enabled collection of data on the computer.

 The NuGet package contains signed binaries and will collect usage data from the computer.
 Telemetry is not collected when the binaries are built locally by cloning the repo or downloading the binaries directly.
+This means that while telemetry code is present in the binaries in the ZipRelease folder, it isn't active if you include those binaries in your MSIX packages.

 ## License
 The Package Support Framework code is licensed under the [MIT License](https://github.com/Microsoft/MSIX-PackageSupportFramework/blob/master/LICENSE).

 ## Contribute
 This project welcomes contributions and suggestions.
 Contributions to the Microsoft branch require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

-For contributing to this fork, contact Tim as tmangan@tmurgent.com
+For contributing to the TimMangan fork, contact Tim as tmangan@tmurgent.com

 Submit your own fixup(s) to the community:
 1. Create a private fork for yourself